-Now that you've set your secondary goal and given the User:in all the info you could fit into the limited space, you should clarify your goal.
-The best place to do this is at the end of site .
-As I said: There you can highlight the most important information again, place the call to action or invite users to contact you with a picture of yourself - next to your contact details.
-Whatever your second target of site is: Now you can place it before your footer comes.
+Now you've set your secondary goal and given the users all the info you could fit into the limited space, you should explain your goal.
+The best place to do this is at the bottom of the page.
+You can highlight the most important information again, place the call to action or invite users to contact you with an image of yourself next to your contact details.
+Whatever your second target of your home page is, you can place it here ahead of your footer.
 Your start page is - as mentioned at the beginning - a landing page.

-The footer can again function as a secondary navigation, for example if you want to offer more information there.
-Many also like to look at your imprint, whether you are a serious provider.
+The footer can again function as a secondary navigation, perhaps if you want to offer more information there.
+Many visitors will also take a glance at your legal notice to assess whether you're a legitime business.
 But be careful!
 Too many elements in your footer can distract from your actual goal.
-If, for example, the registration for the newsletter is in there, but you only write a newsletter once a year, then this is perhaps less purposeful.
+If you include your newsletter registration here, for example, but only send one email a year - is this a worthwhile use of the space?

 Think of your home page as a landing page.
-Give your visitors the feeling that they have landed on the right site .
-Reinforce this feeling with a target group-oriented address, a chic design and supporting, authentic images.
+Give your visitors the feeling that they've landed on the right page.
+Reinforce this feeling with a target group-oriented address, chic design and authentic images.

 Define your secondary goal precisely.
 Lead the visitors there.
-If possible, check with analytics and A/B tests whether this works.
-And what works even better.
-In my opinion, you can't make a homepage much more perfect than that.
+If possible, check with analytics and A/B tests whether your approach works and if you can improve it.
+I believe that's the perfect way to create a home page.

-As you can see from the sites I created (see screenshots) in this post, even my advice didn't always lead to the result I wanted :-; I'm happy about new insights from you, just for that reason, in the comments!
-Maybe you have found the perfect formula for your home page?
+As you can see from the screenshots of the pages I've created in this guide, following my own advice didn't always lead to the desired result.
+So I'm really looking forward to you sharing new insights in the comments!
+Perhaps you've already found the perfect formula for your home page?